faithoflifedev/obs_websocket/tool/README.md

 ## Supported high-level commands

-For any of the items that have an [x] from the list below, a high level command is available for that operation, i.e. `obsWebSocket.stream.status()` otherwise a low-level command can be used to perform the operation, `obsWebSocket.send('GetStreamStatus')`.
+For any of the items that have an [x] from the list below, a high level helper command is available for that operation, i.e. `obsWebSocket.general.version` or `obsWebSocket.general.getVersion()`.
+Otherwise a low-level command can be used to perform the operation, i.e. `obsWebSocket.send('GetVersion')`.

 ### Requests Table of Contents